cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadAlpine"></a>
 # **packagesUploadAlpine**
-> AlpinePackageUploadResponse packagesUploadAlpine(owner, repo, data)
+> AlpinePackageUpload packagesUploadAlpine(owner, repo, data)

 Create a new Alpine package